octo9599/TimeSight/README.md

 # TimeSight

-Repository for our first collaborative software project "TimeSight"
+- Repository for our first collaborative software project "TimeSight"

+### Folder Structure
+- Frontend is in ./TimeSightVue
+- Backend is in ./backend